-Our systems play an important role in the success of our business, and are designed to enhance A1A28(4) operational efficiency and site scalability.
-We rely on a combination of our internally developed proprietary technologies, open source solutions, and commercially available licensed technologies to optimize every aspect of our operations for the benefit of our customers and brand partners.
-The combination of systems is divided into front-end and back-end modules, both built on top of advanced technologies.
-Together, they form a reliable technology platform that brings optimized customer experiences and supports efficient business operations.
+Our technological capabilities play an important role in the success of our business, and enable us to enhance operating efficiency and site scalability.
+We rely on a combination of our internally developed proprietary technologies, open source solutions, and licensed technologies to optimize every aspect of our operations for the benefit of our customers and brand partners.
+Our systems can be divided into front-end, middle-end, and back-end modules, all built on top of advanced technologies.
+Together, they form a reliable technology platform that optimizes customer experiences and supports efficient business operations.

-Our front-end modules, which refer to modules supporting the user-interfaces of our platform, mainly include product display, member account management, category browsing, product searches, online shopping cart, order processing functions, payment, chatbots, and customer support functions.
-Our front-end modules are supported by our proprietary content distribution network, dynamic and distributed cluster, and a core database, providing our customers with quick access to the product display they are interested in and facilitating a smooth online shopping experience.
+The front-end modules, which refer to modules supporting the user-interfaces of our platform, mainly include product display, member account management, category browsing, product searches, online shopping cart, order processing functions, payment, chatbots, and customer support functions.
+The front-end modules are supported by our proprietary content distribution network, dynamic and distributed cluster, and a core database, providing our customers with quick access to the product display they are interested in and facilitating a smooth online shopping experience.
+Please see "Item 4.
+Information on the Company-B. Business Overview-Payment, Fulfillment, and Return-Fulfillment" for details.